torbsd/torbsd.github.io/testing-tb.md

 This is a list of general testing to perform for each Tor Browser (TB) release on OpenBSD.
 The obvious starting point is an up-to-date OpenBSD/amd64 snapshot with synchronized ports/packages.

-Spew output from TB is useful for investigating problems, or for finding problems that are not necessarily apparent.
+Spew output from TB is useful for investigating problems, or for finding problems that are not necessarily apparent to an end-user running TB.

 To save spew to a file in the home directory, run start-tor-browser from an xterm(1) window: